Utkarsh1504/DSA-Java/lessons/num-three.md

 If a polynomial time algorithm exists for any of these problems, all problems in NP would be polynomial time solvable.
 These problems are called NP-complete.
 The phenomenon of NP-completeness is important for both theoretical and practical reasons.

 ##### Definition of NP-Completeness

-A language B is NP-complete if it satisfies two conditions
+A language B is NP-complete if it satisfies two conditions:

-B is in NP
+- B is in NP.
-Every A in NP is polynomial time reducible to B.
+- Every A in NP is polynomial time reducible to B.

 If a language satisfies the second property, but not necessarily the first one, the language B is known as NP-Hard.
 Informally, a search problem B is NP-Hard if there exists some NP-Complete problem A that Turing reduces to B.